 Are you a restaurant or bar owner, or a caterer?
 Collect natural corks for us and we’ll get them picked up from your facility.
 Click the SUPPORT button above to get started.

 We collect natural cork only.
 Plastic bottle stoppers are too small to be recycled; they fall through the recycling processing machinery.
 You could offer these to a nearby school for craft projects.
 That way, they will at least get a temporary reuse.

 Better yet, write to wine companies that use plastic corks and ask them to go back to natural cork!
 Click here for a sample letter you can edit and make your own.
 The more single-use plastic we take out of our environment the better.

 Read more about our single-use plastic initiative, “It Starts with a Straw.”

 We are selling yoga blocks made from recycled corks!
 Each one is crafted from 198 corks!
-Contact us to buy your block.
+Buy yours online for pickup at our office.